tolgasaglik/Pose-Tracker-with-Openpose-ROS/readme.md

 ## Compatible Platforms

-The library is written in standards-conforming Python.
+This repository is written in standards-conforming Python.
 It is developed and tested on the following platforms:

 1. Ubuntu 16.04
 2. ROS Kinetic